SRHgroup/design_TCR_HDRTs/README.md

 ### To generate TCR HDR templates:

-If not already active, then activate conda environment `conda activate stitchr`
+If the conda environment is not already active, then activate conda environment `conda activate stitchr`

 ```
 python build_TCR_HDRTs.py --use_D112K example/example_input.tsv -o example_results